 He first worked on experimental short forms and then initiated work on a trilogy in 2008 which included full length works Little Red River, On the Side of the Road, and Lucy Lost Her Heart.
 This work was presented at World Stage in Toronto and at Usine C in Montreal in 2012.

 In 2012, Mark had the honor to be selected as a laureate of the City of Paris/Institut Français art-in-residence program at Les Récollets.
-With his company, he then began a series of national and international residencies to work on the development of the Supernova Trilogy, which made its world premiered in the frame of the Festival des Francophonies en Limousin, before touring to the Festival International des Arts à Bordeaux in October 2018, and will tour to Usine C in Montreal in March 2019.
+With his company, he then began a series of national and international residencies to work on the development of the Supernova Trilogy, which made its world premiered in the frame of the Festival des Francophonies en Limousin, before touring to the Festival International des Arts à Bordeaux in October 2018, and to Usine C in Montreal in March 2019.

 Raphaële Thiriet studied theatre in France at la Conservatoire National de Région de Toulouse, learning the Grotowski technique under Henry Bornstein.
 Upon graduation in 1997, she attended the l’Université d’Aix-en-Provence, where she studied philosophical and political views on theatre.
 In 2001, she honed her dramaturgy and acting skills under Angela Konrad, artistic director of the In Pulverem Reverteris company (now La Fabrik, Montreal).
 While there, Raphaële performed in Time Is Out of Joint – Part 1, 2, & 3, Richard III, and Traumzeit, and toured throughout France and Germany.
 She has worked with choreographers Heddy Maalem and Emilio Calgagno (Ballet Preljocaj) and with several other companies in France including Ma Voisine S’appelle Cassandre on works by contemporary writers such as Valère Novarina, Edouard Glissant, and Roland Schimmelpfennig.
 She also performed in Les Instituteurs Immoreaux (inspired by the writings of Donatien Alphonse Sade) with the company Les Travailleurs de la Nuit and Martin Crimp’s The Country, directed by Chris Abraham of Crows Theatre (Toronto).
 Raphaële has been part of Theatre Junction’s company of artists for the past 9 years, collaborating as co-writer, performer, and dramaturge.
 Her most recent work includes the creation and curation of the TJLABS, and the staging of Concord Floral by Jordan Tannahill in collaboration with Erin Brubacher in 2016, with 10 teenagers from the Theatre Junction Mentorship Program.